Your Homestay Accommodation in Bristol

 Food and mealtimes: In England, breakfast is usually a ‘help yourself’ affair.
-In the evening you will eat with the family.
-If there is anything you cannot eat, please tell your landlady.
+In the evening you will eat with the homestay host.
+If there is anything you cannot eat, please tell your homestay.
 Please be at home in time for meals.
 If you do not require a meal or if you need to eat early so that you can take part in the social programme, it is important that you tell your homestay in advance.

 Meals: During the week and at weekends lunch is not provided, so you will have to make your own arrangements.

 Washing: The arrangements vary.
 Normally your homestay will wash one load of clothes once a week.
 Ask which day you should put your washing out.
 Sometimes, the homestay will ask you to use the washing machine yourself.
 Students do their own ironing and also their own hand washing.
 Ask where you should do this.
 The important thing to remember is to ask!

 Money/valuables: Don’t leave valuables lying around.
 Ask your homestay host where the best place is to put things.
 If you have cash, open a bank account.
 We will help you do this.

 Telephone: It is best not to use the house phone to make outgoing calls - except, of course, in emergencies.
 Most homestays do not mind receiving calls, provided they are not too long, too often, and not after 10.00 p.m.
 If you need to use the phone on a regular basis, we suggest you get a mobile.